 Repo rate: When anyone says ‘important banking terms for bank exams’, the first one that comes to our mind is the repo rate.
 It is the rate at which the Reserve Bank of India lends money to commercial banks in the event of any shortfall of funds.

-Cash Reserve Ratio: It is the percentage of deposits which commercial banks are required to keep as cash according to the directions of the central bank.
+Cash Reserve Ratio: It is the percentage of deposits that commercial banks are required to keep as cash according to the directions of the central bank.
 It is also known as the Reserve Ratio.

 Statutory Liquidity Ratio: The ratio of liquid assets (cash, gold, and unencumbered securities) to net demand and time liabilities (NDTL).